kaspares/reservation-manager-v2/README.md

 # reservation-manager-compositon

-This template should help get you started developing with Vue 3 in Vite.
+Rewritten version of reservation-manager-frontend using Vue 3 Composition API and Pinia.

 ## Recommended IDE Setup